beachfront/beachfront-io-javascript-SDK/README.md

 </script>
 ```

 2. Put a DIV container inside page.
-Video Ad will be played inside this container, video ad will have the same  sizes like a DIV container

-'video': require container with <video> tag.
+Video Ad will be played inside this container, video will scale to the same size of the DIV.

 for example: